dalesgit/obsidian/notes/Linda-report-2.md

 I have lost sleep over the brokenness of my family ties, especially Emma and Lydia.
 I have lost sleep over the bitterness I feel toward the bishop of Hawai'i.
 There is a strange numbness (emptiness?) in the feelings I have for Bridget.
 Clearly, it would seem, I am still working at resolving the conflicts of my life's narrative.
 Still, I have a sense of a growing peace.
 Hinted at in a short exchange with Mo where I shared with her my anguish over the violence that is at the heart of so much that we call human.
 She was familiar with the notion of **redemptive violence**, perhaps most identified with Walter Wink.
 He and those I respect and admire regard the fetish of redemptive violence as one of the deadends in the path of human beings.
 There is a different sort of path reflected in the many humans who have found a different way, characterized by humility and compassion, service and cooperation.
 In just the past days I have thought that perhaps I should (could) start a project along the lines of Merton's *Seven Story Mountain*.
 I have perhaps made a start of it with the journals of our **Grand Tour** with Holland America.

+# Next Step
+I have now returned to our home in Florida.
+I continue to feel the rocking of the ship 4 days after disembarking in Ft.
+Lauderdale.
+I feel a kind of

 [^1]: [[We All Depend on Someone.
 Let’s Celebrate That]]